vladimir-ivanov-info/croniot-kmp/README.md

 The next time you want to make an IoT project, forget about the repetitive code: 95% of the job is already done:

 ❌ You don't need to make a new server for your IoT project.
 The server already exists!
 And you can easily run it either directly or in a docker container.
+This way you skip defining the data, creating a database structure, managing the transactions and the communication between the IoT and the mobile app.

 ❌ You don't need to create a new app to monitor your IoT device and run tasks on it.
 The app already exists!